TheaClarisseDelosSantos/Student-Performance-Monitoring-System-with-Analytics/README.md

 <p align="justify">The Development phase focuses on implementing the proposed features and functionalities.
 The team divides the requirements into smaller tasks and works on them iteratively.
 To handle any issues and ensure progress is in line with the project timeline, frequent communication and coordination are maintained.</p>

 <b>Testing</b>
 <p align="justify">The developed functionalities are rigorously tested throughout App Testing and Debugging.
-Automated tests are implemented to assure code integrity, while manual testing ensures that the application works as it should. </p>
+Automated tests are implemented to assure code integrity, while manual testing ensures that the application works as it should.
+Any errors or bugs that are detected are handled as soon as possible to create a robust and reliable application.</p>

 ## SYSTEM ARCHITECTURE
   ### USE CASE DIAGRAM